 - a.
 Distribution group: Contact the sender of the disk to resend checked disk. - b.
-Check with www.archive.org to determine if the Archival Certified Series has been uploaded to that site yet. - c.
+Streamload: If file was not available for download, contact sender to upload again. - c.
 Secure Hub: Download the file again or use a different Librarian. - d.
-Our Redistribution group: Contact the sender of the disk to resend a checked disk.
+Our Redistribution group: Contact the sender of the disk to resend checked disk.

-e.
-The OTRResearchers group library: Contact librarian to resend a checked disk.
+- e.
+The OTRResearchers group library: Contact librarian to resend checked disk. - f.
+FTP: Download the file again.

-8. What do I do if I suspect the CRC file is wrong?
+6. What do I do if I suspect the CRC file is wrong?

 - a.
-Download from our group's file section, library hub or archive.org site, from the folder holding the certified CRC files. - b.
+Download from our group's file section, library hub or FTP site, from the folder holding the certified CRC files. - b.
 Ask the group librarian to send you the CRC file in question.
 The master disks in the library never leave; only copies are borrowed.
 These files are small enough that most e-mail accounts will allow them.

-Following these steps should insure that the CDs or DVDs in your collection is identical to the CDs or DVDs that was certified and released by the Old Time Radio Researchers Group at Yahoo.
-As stated before, we want to distribute only Archival Certified Series.
-The Cd or DVD is the certified item, and the sum of all files included make up the certified series.
+Following these steps should insure that the CD in your collection is identical to the CD that was certified and released by the OldTimeRadioResearchersGroup at Yahoo.
+As stated before, we want to distribute only certified series.
+The CD is the certified item, and the sum of all files included make up the certified series.

-Future distributions of any certified series should be the checked CD or DVD in its original format.
-Only in this way can we guarantee everybody will enjoy the work of the many hard working members of the Old Time Radio Researchers Group at Yahoo.
+Future distributions of any certified series should be the checked CD in its original format.
+Only in this way can we guarantee everybody will enjoy the work of the many hard working members of the OldTimeRadioResearchersGroup at Yahoo.